 According to the National Council on Aging (NCOA), senior citizens residing in nursing facilities are more likely to become financially exploited victims than any other type of elderly abuse.

-Many financial abuse cases are self-reported by the victim who recognizes that someone has gained illegal access into their bank accounts, stole their credit cards or cash, or took their belongings.
-Neglect is the second most common form of assault on the elderly, where the nursing staff failed to meet the victim's needs.
+Many financial exploitation cases are self-reported by the victim who recognizes that someone has gained illegal access into their bank accounts, stole their credit cards or cash, or took their belongings.
+Nursing home neglect is the second most common form of assault on the elderly, where the nursing home staff failed to meet the victim's needs.

 Who Can Bring a Wrongful Death Action?